JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 In Luxor, there are different ways of working with graphical
 items:

 - Draw them immediately.
-Create lines and curves to build a **path** on the drawing.
-When you paint the path, the graphics are ‘fixed’, and you move on to the next.
+Add points and control points defining curves to build a **path** on the drawing.
+When you paint the path, the graphics are drawn, and ‘fixed’, and you move on to the next.

-- Construct arrays of points - **polygons** - which you can draw at some later point.
+- Construct arrays of points - **polygons** - which you can draw at some later stage.
 Watch out for a `vertices=true` option, which returns coordinate data rather than adding shapes to the current path.
+Polygons are copied to paths when they're drawn.

 - You can combine these two approaches: create a path from lines and curves (and jumps), then store the path, ready for drawing later on.